Trainer-AJ/Intralot-Training/labs/INSTRUCTIONS/2-lab-rg-vnet.md

 ### From the current code of your main.tf file :
-copy below part of the code (we will use it later ):
+copy below part FROM `YOUR CODE` DO NOT COPY below code (we will use it later ):
 ```tf
 provider "azurerm" {
   # Configuration options